demike/TsUML2/README.md

 ### Options
 ```
       --help                Show help                                  [boolean]
       --version             Show version number                        [boolean]
-  -g, --glob           pattern to match the source files (i.e.: ./src/**/*.ts)
+  -g, --glob                pattern to match the source files (i.e.:
-                                                             [string] [required]
+                            ./src/**/*.ts)                   [string] [required]
       --tsconfig            the path to tsconfig.json file
                                                     [default: "./tsconfig.json"]
   -o, --outFile             the path to the output file     [default: "out.svg"]
       --propertyTypes       show property types and method return types
                                                        [boolean] [default: true]
       --modifiers           show modifiers like public,protected,private,static
                                                        [boolean] [default: true]
-      --typeLinks      add links for classes, interface, enums that point to the
+      --typeLinks           add links for classes, interface, enums that point
-                       source files                    [boolean] [default: true]
+                            to the source files        [boolean] [default: true]
       --nomnoml             nomnoml layouting and styling options (an array of
                             strings, each representing a nomnoml line), i.e.:
                             --nomnoml "#arrowSize: 1" "#.interface: fill=#8f8
                             dashed"                                      [array]
       --outDsl              the path to the output DSL file (nomnoml)   [string]
+  -m, --memberAssociations  show associations between classes, interfaces, types
+                            and their member types    [boolean] [default: false]
-      --config         path to a json config file (command line options can be
+      --config              path to a json config file (command line options can
-                       provided as keys in it)                          [string]
+                            be provided as keys in it)                  [string]
 ```

 an example config.json could look like: